Valentine's Day in North Yorkshire [2026 guide]

 Get hands-on and creative with a pottery class for two.
 There are plenty to choose from.
 But if you want to be taught by experienced potters in a gorgeous location, Bentham Pottery's courses could be just what you and your beau or belle need.

 Want a sense of what's in store?
-Check out the pottery's handy demonstration videos.
+Check out the pottery's handy

 3. Go for afternoon tea

 Afternoon tea is one of those traditions that's as English as cricket at Lord's or a royal wedding.
-Hotels, cafes and other establishments offer a wide range of afternoon teas from the lavish to the more affordable but no less delicious (like ours).
+Hotels, cafes and other establishments offer a wide range of afternoon teas from the lavish to the more affordable but no less delicious (like ours ).

 4. Visit a historical site